What Is Reggae?

 But outside of Bob, we have his band The wailers, The I Three, Jimmy Cliff, Marcia Griffiths, Burning Spear, Peter Tosh, Beres Hammond (one of my favourites), the late Dennis Brown and more recently, Chronixx, Morgan Heritage, Protégée, Romain Virgo and the list goes on.

-Even foreigners like UB40 have turn to reggae and received amazing results.
+Even foreigners like UB40 have turned to Reggae and received amazing results.

 Did You Know That Reggae has…?